How much does surrogacy cost in Australia?

 Surrogacy is altruistic, which means surrogates are not paid in Australia.
 They should not be out of pocket for surrogacy-related expenses, but they do not receive a payment, fee, reward or material benefit for being a surrogate.

-The costs you can expect will include:
+The surrogacy cost you can expect will include:

 Fertility treatment– this will depend on how many cycles are required, whether donor eggs or sperm are required, and the success of the treatment.
 Medicare rebates are not available for surrogacy arrangements and this will impact in different ways.